pypa/distlib/docs/overview.rst

 While some very good work was done in defining PEPs to codify some of the best practices, ``packaging`` suffered from some drawbacks, too:

-* Not all the PEPs may have been complete, because some important use cases were not considered -- for example, built (binary) distributions for Windows.
+* Not all the PEPs may have been functionally complete, because some important use cases were not considered -- for example, built (binary) distributions for Windows.

-* It continued the command-based design of ``distutils``, which had resulted in ``distutils`` being difficult to extend in a consistent and easily understood, maintainable fashion.
+* It continued the command-based design of ``distutils``, which had resulted in ``distutils`` being difficult to extend in a consistent, easily understood, and maintainable fashion.

 * Some important features required by distribution authors were not considered -- for example: